 Residents coming out of the King County Jail System for misdemeanor crimes are referred to Plymouth for permanent housing.
 This program works with the King County Justice System to address any legal issues and to help monitor residents as they begin to rebuild their lives and seek employment and counseling.

 This program gives residents the opportunity to gain job skills by training them as front desk staff, maintenance workers and janitorial staff.
 Many permanent Plymouth employees started in the On-Call Program.

 When a resident remains stable and independent for a year or more, they have the opportunity to apply to live in a more independent living situation.
 Two Plymouth buildings, Haddon Hall, and the David Colwell Building, are part of the HOP program.

-Plymouth administers a federal government housing program for King County that provides Section 8 housing vouchers to low-income people.
-We assist people in finding appropriate market-rate housing, administer their payments, and ensure that they receive the appropriate care.
-Approximately 600 people are served by the Shelter Plus Care Program.
+Plymouth administers two federal government housing programs for King County that provide housing vouchers to low-income people.
+We assist people in finding appropriate market-rate housing, administer rent payments based on their income, and ensure that they receive the appropriate care.
+Approximately 1000 single adults and families are served by these programs.